codefresh-io/docs.codefresh.io/_docs/deployments/gitops/applications-dashboard.md

 max-width="60%"
 %}

 The icon for a resource node identifies the type of Kubernetes resource it represents.
-For general information on K8s resources, see [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.
+For information on K8s resources, see [Working with Kubernetes objects](https://kubernetes.io/docs/concepts/overview/working-with-objects/){:target="\_blank"}.

 What can you do with application resources?
 * View application resources in [List or Tree views](#view-modes-for-application-resources)